Australia is sometimes described as the most multicultural society on earth. More than 6 million people have migrated to Australia since 1949.

 The Department of Social Services provides support to RAC to care for people from Culturally and Linguistically Diverse backgrounds (CALD).
 The department also funds one organisation in each state to support RAC to provide culturally appropriate care through the Partners in Culturally Appropriate Care (PICAC) program.

-There is funding support to access interpreters through the Department of Immigration and Border Protection’s Translating and Interpreting Services (TIS).
+There is funding support to access interpreters through the Department of Home Affairs Translating and Interpreting Services (TIS).
 This translating service can be accessed from Translating and Interpreting Service (TIS) National and it is available 24 hours a day, 7 days a week on (Phone) 131 450.

 The National ageing and aged care strategy for people from Culturally and Linguistically Diverse (CALD) Backgrounds is available at the Department of Social Services website.